 Leaky gut is a related condition that affects the lining of the intestine.
 Leaky gut is characterized by cracks or holes in the lining, which allow partially digested food proteins, bacteria, and environmental toxins to penetrate the tissues and enter your bloodstream.
-This can result in inflammation and changes to your natural gut bacteria, which can contribute to many of the same digestive problems above and may play a role in the development of certain chronic diseases.
+This can result in changes to your natural gut bacteria, which can contribute to digestive concerns.

 How to Heal Your Stomach Lining with Natural Supplements